adam-p/yesterday-i-learned/python.md

 >>> u"{}".format('Café')                 # str to utf8
 UnicodeDecodeError: 'ascii' codec can't decode byte 0xc3 in position 3: ordinal not in range(128)
 ```

+* [**There's no formal guarantee about the stability of sets (or dicts, for that matter.)**](http://stackoverflow.com/a/3812600) However, in the CPython implementation, as long as nothing changes the set, the items will be produced in the same order.
+* [Assigning attributes to a function doesn't raise `AttributeError`s](https://mail.python.org/pipermail/python-dev/2000-April/003364.html).
+PEP 232 [tries to justify it](https://www.python.org/dev/peps/pep-0232/)--the gist being, "it doesn't hurt."
+* `isinstance()` accepts a tuple worth of types.

 [bitbucket]: https://bitbucket.org/jsbueno/lelo/src/ab9837ef82001329c421afbfe7e0759c6ec0f16d/lelo/_lelo.py?at=master
 [djangoproject]: https://docs.djangoproject.com/en/dev/intro/tutorial01/#creating-a-project